ericoporto/ags-manual-wiki/Hotspot.md

 Returns the hotspot at SCREEN co-ordinates (X,Y).
 If there is no hotspot there, or if invalid co-ordinates are specified, the Hotspot\* representing hotspot 0 will be returned.

-**NOTE:** The co-ordinates are SCREEN co-ordinates, NOT ROOM co-ordinates.
-This means that with a scrolling room, the co-ordinates you pass are relative to the screen's current position, and NOT absolute room co-ordinates.
-This means that this function is suitable for use with the mouse cursor position variables.

 Example: